weldpoly/Weldpoly-data-audit/FORMULAS.md

 ```
 gaugePressure = interfacialPressure × (interfacialArea / cylinderArea) × 10 + drag    [Bar]
+The gauge pressure can be calculated from the following formula:
+GP=(IPxAs/Acx10)+DP
+where
+GP is the gauge pressure (bar);
+IP is the interfacial pressure (MPa);
+Ac is the total piston area, given by the manufacturer of the butt fusion jointing equipment (mm2);
+As is the interfacial surface area (mm2);
+DP is the drag pressure (bar).
 ```

 **Interfacial pressure constant** (from welding standard):